GEM-benchmark/NL-Augmenter/transformations/mixed_language_perturbation/README.md

 # Mixed Language Perturbation 🦎  + ⌨️ → 🐍
-This perturbation translates words in the text from English to other languages (e.g., German).
+This perturbation translates randomly picked words in the text from English to other languages (e.g., German).
 It can be used to test the robustness of a model in a multilingual setting.

 Author names: Genta Indra Winata (giwinata@connect.ust.hk), Samuel Cahyawijaya (scahyawijaya@connect.ust.hk), and Bryan Wilie (bryanwilie92@gmail.com).